-Dr. Carol Meyers is a Sr. Clinical Education Specialist for Sivantos, Inc. She is responsible for the support and ongoing training of the Sivantos Educational Specialists and for creating new and innovative training methods to enhance customer service.
-She trains staff and hearing care professionals in the U.S. on the company’s products, technology, software, services, and audiology-related topics at industry events, face-to-face meetings, in publications, and through virtual courses.
-She is responsible for the planning and execution of online courses, including The Expert Series, which reaches a growing number of hearing care professionals each year.
+Dr. Carol Meyers is a Clinical Education Manager for Sivantos, Inc. She is responsible for the support and ongoing training of the Sivantos Educational Specialists.
+In this role, she trains staff and hearing care professionals in the U.S. on the company’s products, technology, software, services, and audiology-related topics at industry events, face-to-face meetings, in publications, and through virtual courses.
 Prior to joining Sivantos (then Siemens Hearing Instruments) in 2007, Dr. Meyers dedicated more than 25 years to clinical practice, during which she attained a comprehensive understanding of diagnostics, hearing aid technology, and how to address the communication needs of individuals.
 Dr. Meyers holds a doctorate degree in Audiology from Arizona School of Health Sciences and graduate and undergraduate degrees from the University of Nebraska.

 Catherine Jons, Au.D.

-Dr. Catherine Jons is a Clinical Education Specialist with Sivantos, Inc. She is responsible for training customers and staff on existing and new developments in the areas of technology, products, and software.
-She has more than 25 years of successful programming experience and disseminates this knowledge to facilitate positive patient outcomes.
-Training forums include office, university, regional, and state meetings in the U.S. and internationally.
-Catherine’s online training responsibilities include conducting customer and staff webinars, virtual sessions, and consumer-facing articles.
-Additionally, she has published peer-reviewed articles in the area of amplification.
-Catherine received her doctorate in Audiology from Central Michigan University, master’s degree from the University of Wisconsin-Madison, and bachelor’s degree from the University of Minnesota-Duluth.
-Catherine previously worked at the University of Minnesota Medical Center as a Clinical Audiologist and Coordinator of the Hearing-Aid Program for more than 20 years.
-She also worked clinically at Walter Reed Army Medical Center and Johns Hopkins Hospital where her efforts were concentrated in the area of amplification.
+Dr. Catherine Jons is a Clinical Education Specialist with Sivantos, Inc. She is responsible for training customers and staff on new developments in the areas of technology, products, and software.
+Catherine received her doctorate in Audiology from Central Michigan University, graduate degree from the University of Wisconsin, and undergraduate degree from the University of Minnesota.
+Catherine previously worked as a clinical audiologist at the University of Minnesota Medical Center, Walter Reed Army Medical Center, and Johns Hopkins Hospital where her efforts were concentrated in the area of amplification.